-- 1. Includes fees for membership on Board Committees. - Includes less for infinite sing on board committees.
-Includes the cost value of Telstra products and services (such as Foxtel) provided to Directors without charge to allow them to familiarise themselves with Telstra's products and services and with recent technological developments.
-The value of non-monetary benefits have been grossed up for FBT by the relevant FBT rates.
-Roy Chestnutt qualifies as a KMP from 11 May 2018 when he was appointed as a non-executive Director of the company. - 4.
+- 1. Includes fees for membership on Board Committees - 2.
+Includes the cost value of Teletra products and services (such as Foxtel) provided to Directors without charge to allow them to familiarise themselves with Telstra's products and services and with recent technological developments.
+The value of non-monetary benefits have been grossed up for FBT by the relevant FBT rates. - 3.
+Roy Chestnutt qualifies as a KMP from 11 May 2018 when he was appointed as a non-executive Director of the company - 4.
 As Roy Chestnutt and Trae Vassallo are overseas residents, their superannuation contributions for FY18 are less than the contributions for Australian resident non-executive Directors.